-We intend to use any remaining balance of the net proceeds from this offering to reduce the debt outstanding under our line of credit.
-Subject to extension or renewal our line of credit matures in April 2004 and currently accrues interest at an annual rate equal to LIBOR plus .85%.
+We intend to use the net proceeds to reduce outstanding debt under our line of credit and to use our line of credit, in turn, to fund up to \$105.7 million of pending property acquisitions through existing joint ventures.
+Subject to extension or renewal, our line of credit matures in March 2007 and currently accrues interest at a rate equal to 30-day LIBOR plus 0.37%, or 1.95%.